kdexd/virtex/docs/virtex/usage/pretrain.rst

 ===============================

 We provide training scripts for all type of VirTex models from the paper;
-including our best performing model and other ablations.
-We also support training of ImageNet-supervised models with varying amounts of ImageNet data, which is adapted from `PyTorch examples <https://github.com/pytorch/examples>`_.
+including our best-performing model and other ablations.

-Training jobs are launched with a specific config file (YAML).
+Our training jobs are specified by config files (YAML).
 Execute all commands from project root to use the provided config files.

 Training the base VirTex model